Rasul v. Bush: Justice Kennedy's concurrence in judgment

 Justice Anthony Kennedy concurred only in the judgment.
 While refusing to join the majority's opinion's view of "automatic statutory authority", Justice Kennedy felt federal-court jurisdiction is permitted, "in light of the status of Guantanamo Bay and the indefinite pretrial detention of detainees".

 Justice Scalia's dissent

 Justice Antonin Scalia, joined by Chief Justice William Rehnquist, and Justice Clarence Thomas, filed a dissenting opinion.
 Attacking the majority's statutory interpretation Justice Scalia wrote, "for this Court to create such a monstrous scheme in time of war, and in frustration of our military commanders' reliance upon clearly stated prior law, is judicial adventurism of the worst sort."

 Subsequent developments

 The United States Government announced that it planned to charge Hicks and Habib before a military commission.
 Habib was released in January 2005, after the Washington Post reported his extraordinary rendition from Pakistan to Egypt by the CIA soon after his arrest.
-He was held and interrogated under torture in Egypt for five months before being returned to Pakistan, and then transferred to military custody and Guantanamo Bay.
+He was held and tortured in Egypt for five months before being returned to Pakistan, and then transferred to military custody and Guantanamo Bay.